JaroslavPajkos/ESP32C6-RSA_mbedtls/README.md

      - Signatures (PKCS#1 v1.5 and PSS)
      - Verification times in CPU cycles
 - The test certificates in `certs_test.h` are not used in the main program but are included for potential cryptographic testing.
 - **Note**: For 4096-bit operations, the watchdog timer is disabled to accommodate the extended execution time.
+Ensure the stack size is set to 80,000 bytes to prevent stack overflow.

 ### Sample Output
 ```